KS-ETHDenver2023/Alice-ring-SoulBound-Token/README.md

-# **Alice's ring - SoulBound Token**
+# **Alice's ring - zkBob Direct Deposit smart contract**

 This smart contract developed during the **ETHDenver 2023 hackathon** is a part of our solvency proof : This token proves that you have an x quantity of a specific token at a time t in an address without having to reveal it to the world.

+🎯 Building a simple SoulBound Token for our solvency proof.

+🎯 Use Infura and the Truffle suite of tools for L2 and Multi-Network Deployment.

 ## **Configuration** 📝